raheemb/processing_GravityFun02/README.md

 # processing_GravityFun02

-An exploration of simulating gravity in processing.
+An exploration in simulating gravity in processing.
 A video of the output is included in this repository.

 To generate your own videos, uncomment the line "saveFrame("frames/#######.png");" from the code.
 If you have ffmpeg installed from your terminal you can then use the command